 Students withdrawing from Tennessee College of Applied Technology - Dickson must follow the records policy to have their records sent to other institutions.
-Financial aid records do not automatically follow students; please see the Financial Aid Counselor for assistance.
+Financial aid records do not automatically follow students; please see Financial Aid personnel for assistance.
 Those students who wish to transfer to another TCAT will need to make arrangements with the Student Services Office concerning the date they expect to enter the other Tennessee College of Applied Technology.

-Transfers of students from other Institutions
+Transfers of Students from Other Institutions